 The assumed initial public offering price is substantially higher than the book value per share of our common stock.
-Investors purchasing common stock in this offering will, therefore, incur immediate dilution of \$\(\) in net tangible book value per share of common stock, based on an assumed initial public offering price of \$\(\) per share.
+Investors purchasing common stock in this offering will, therefore, incur immediate dilution of \$\\$ in net tangible book value per share of common stock, based on an assumed initial public offering price of \$\\$ per share.
 Investors will incur additional dilution upon the exercise of outstanding stock options.
 As a result of this dilution, investors purchasing stock in this offering may receive significantly less than the full purchase price that they paid for the shares purchased in this offering in the event of a liquidation.
+See "Dilution" for a more detailed discussion of the dilution new investors will incur in this offering.

-SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS
+INFORMATION REGARDING FORWARD-LOOKING STATEMENTS

 This prospectus contains forward-looking statements.
-The forward-looking statements are contained principally in the sections entitled "Summary," "Risk Factors," "Use of Proceeds," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business."
+The forward-looking statements are contained principally in the sections entitled "Summary," "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business."
 These statements involve known and unknown risks, uncertainties and other factors which may cause our actual results, performance or achievements to be materially different from any future results, performances or achievements expressed or implied by the forward-looking statements.
-Forward-looking statements include, but are not limited to, statements about:
+Forward-looking statements include, but are not limited to. statements about:

-- · the progress of our research, development and clinical programs and timing of the introduction of CORLUX and future product candidates; - estimates of the dates by which we expect to complete our clinical trials; - · our ability to market, commercialize and achieve market acceptance for CORLUX or other future product candidates; - · our estimated use of the proceeds of this offering; - · our estimates for future performance; and - our estimates regarding our capital requirements and our needs for additional financing.
+- the progress of our research, development and clinical programs and timing of the introduction of C-1073 and future product candidates; - our ability to market, commercialize and achieve market acceptance for C-1073 or other future product candidates; - . our estimates for future performance; and - . our estimates regarding our capital requirements and our needs for additional financing.